- B.A. The College of Wooster, 2016

 - M.S.
 Miami University 2020

 Although Professor Baird’s primary style is modern, she also has experience in contemporary, hip hop, ballet, contact improvisation, and various somatic techniques.
-She is also a practicing yogi, and prioritizes a focus on functional anatomy throughout her dance classes.
+She is also a registered yoga teacher (RYT-200®) and prioritizes a focus on functional anatomy throughout her dance classes.

 - Fundamentals for the Performer

 - Global Music Skills for Dancers